alextselegidis/easyappointments/wishlist.md

 - [x] Date of birth for clients
 - [ ] Delete button on appointments modal
 - [x] ~~Extra info field for booking~~ (Was existing option)
+- [ ] Total price and duration stored in appointment

 ## Want to haves